 Government and Politics

-Himachal Pradesh was the Summer Capital of British India and hence the standard of elementary as well as higher education here is up to the mark with the rest of the country.
+Himachal Pradesh was the summer capital of British India and hence the standard of elementary as well as higher education here is up to the mark with the rest of the country.
 Literacy rates of the state are one of the highest among all the Indian states especially Hamirpur, which is one of the districts with a top ranking literacy rate.
 There are thousands of schools which offer primary as well as secondary education to kids, being affiliated to the CBSE and the ICSE.
 The government is working hard to make the state the new "educational hub" of the country.
 In fact, Himachal Pradesh is the first state in the country that has made elementary education possible as well as accessible for every child.

-The total population of Himachal Pradesh is around 6,856,509, which is only 0.57% of the total population of the country.
-Himachal Pradesh is one of those states with the highest Hindu population, almost 95%.
+The total population of Himachal Pradesh as per Census 2011, is 68,64,602 which is only minimal percentage of the total population of the country.
+Himachal Pradesh is one of those states with the highest Hindu population, about 90 percent.
 Among them, the main communities are the Rajputs who had come to this place long back and settled here since.
 The Brahmins and the Rathis also form a major part of the population of the state.
 The Ghirth community or the Choudhury community is mainly found in the Kangra district, they are usually the landowners who rent their lands to poor farmers for cultivation and earn revenue from them in return.
 The other communities that stay here are the Kannets, Kolis, Gaddis, Gujjars, Lahaulis and Pangawals.

 Tourist Places in Himachal Pradesh

 Dharamshala is one of the coldest hill stations where one can witness snow covered valleys at a stretch, lush flora and fauna and freshness that Mother Nature offers to humans.
-When in Shimla, tourists can enjoy the Jankhoo Hills, the ridge, the lakkar bazaar, St. Michael's cathedral, state museum, or simply roam around the mall road.
+When in Shimla, tourists can enjoy the Jakhoo hills, the ridge, the Lakkar bazaar, St. Michael's cathedral, state museum, or simply roam around the mall road.
 Mashorba, Kufri, Fagu, are few suburbs which gives enchanting scenery of the beautiful state to a nature lover.
 Kullu, Chail, Kasauli, Manikaran, Dalhousie, etc are also places worth visiting in Himachal Pradesh.
 Nagar, Paharpur and Rukkhala offer rural heritage and charm to the urban visitors.

 Cities to Visit Himachal Pradesh

 Being a state located in the northern part of the country, Hindi is widely spoken and understood among all the inhabitants of Himachal Pradesh.
-In fact, Hindi is the only official language of the state.

-Last Updated on : 27/06/2013
+Last Updated on : December 19, 2014